Dirty Linen Night Featured in

 Mirroring the posh "SoHo" side of the White Linen Night, the Dirty Linen Night shows the fun side of fashion and arts.
-Shops often put out dirty laundry baskets and encourage customers to wear the same clothes as they wore during the White Linen Night.
+Shops will often put out laundry baskets and encourage customers to wear the same clothes as they wore during the White Linen Night.

 The party starts exactly one week after the White Linen Night and is more alternative while offering the same shopping highlights.

 Many owners of shops and galleries offer dirty martinis and dirty rice to customers to add to the whimsical note of the night.
-Many artists deliver over-sized works of art for free to those who purchase them on the spot.
+Many artists will deliver over-sized works of art for free to those who purchase them on the spot.

 Dirty Linen Night is managed by the gallery owners who founded a non-profit organization called the Royal Street Arts District to organize and promote the event.
 Non-profits have discounts on city services.
 Dirty Linen Night attendees may also attend VIP parties that start after the event and last till 11 p.m. at various famous locations close to Royal Street.